foundryvtthub/SR5-FoundryVTT/README-DEV.md

 The system branch workflow is simple:
 `master` is the main and stable branch that is *save* to pull from and is meant to adress your pull requests into.
 It's setup with an GitHub action performing a TypeScript build dry run; this action has to succeed for any pull request to be considered.

 `release/**` is the active branch for upcoming releases.
 It's temporary and will be removed once merged into `master`.
-If you're actively working on changes for that release, you cann pull from it and adress your pull request into it.
+If you're actively working on changes for that release, you can pull from it and address your pull request into it.
 It's setup using the same GitHub action as `master`.
 You should only pull from this branch, if you need commits in it's history.
 Otherwise use `master`.

 ## Unittesting
 There is unit testing support using the FVTT Quench module.
 It's encouraged to do some unit testing where possible but it's not mandatory.
 Rule modules should always contain some testing, while flow modules are encouraged to have some.
 Any application layers don't need testing.
 See the structure section for some broad overview over different layers / modules.

-### Linking the dev and system folder
+## Linking the dev and system folder
 It's helpful, but not strictly necessary, to place your development folder separate from the FoundryVTT system folder as a system update will overwrite your development folder otherwise.
 This can be done with linking the two.

 For the `gulp link` command to work, you need to include the following file as _foundryconfig.json_ directly underneath your development shadowrun5e system directory.